Schmo-Productions/rcm_trainer/rcmtrainer-web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contribute to the Site

+When adding features to this repo, it is required that contributors make these changes in a new branch and do extensive testing.

+Create a new branch
+1. git checkout -b "your_branch_name"

+Make your changes in the branch then merging from main
+1. ⁠git add .
+2. git commit -m “\[Version Number\] - message”
+3. git fetch origin
+4. ⁠git checkout main
+5. ⁠git pull origin main
+6. ⁠git checkout “your_branch_name”
+7. ⁠git merge —no-edit origin/main
+8. ⁠git push -u origin “your_branch_name”

+Then on github website, create a pull request.
+All PRs **must** be reviewed by at least one other developer for quality of code and so the team is aware of changes.